waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2.  **Puzzle Reset:** Stepping on the tile at (4, 8) resets the puzzle, returning all non-defeated elements to their starting positions.
 3.  **Trainer Obstacles:** Defeated trainers become impassable obstacles.
 Battling must be avoided until a path is cleared.
 4.  **Boulder Switch:** Interacting with the boulder at (3, 6) after the puzzle is triggered acts as a one-time switch, displaying the message "Boulders may now be moved!".
 It does not move the boulder itself.

-### Current Hypothesis
-My previous attempts failed because I either battled trainers too early (blocking paths) or pushed boulders into positions that trapped me.
-The correct solution likely involves a specific sequence of boulder pushes that must be completed *before* engaging any trainers.